LRih/SEPT/Part 1 Submission/Readme.txt

 - User stories with confirmation
 - Use of architecture design: MVC, multilayer
 - Use of design patterns: iterator for favorites, observer for asynchronous tasks
+- JUnit tests done (Tests.java) and screenshot of results also provided